vincent-octo/liris-kt/knowledge-transfer.md

 The kTBS is a bit like a database.
 A major difference between standard SQL databases and the kTBS is the data format.
 SQL databases use the concept of tables to store data, whereas the kTBS uses RDF.
 In RDF, data is stored as triples to make expressions of the form: subject-predicate-object.
 This is where the knowledge part of the kTBS comes from.
 In order to store theses triples we will see later that we need a special piece of software called a *triple store*.

-From a more technical point of view, the [main kTBS implementation][gh-ktbs] is in Python.
+From a more technical point of view, the [main kTBS implementationn][gh-ktbs] is in Python.
 It is split into the kTBS core and the RDFREST interface.
 The [kTBS documentation][rtd-ktbs] provides an [abstract API specification][rtd-ktbs-apispec] so developers can implement the kTBS in many languages.

 The full kTBS stack looks like this: